Dalek0967/PhDTitle/README.md

 \renewcommand{\logoULille}{logos/Univ_Lille_Logo} # set the university logo
 ```

-As can be seen in my thesis and CST report, there is also another logo, that of the project which finaced my work.
+As can be seen in my thesis and CST report, there is also another logo, that of the project which financed my work.
 This logo is optional, but if requeted will be appended to the row of logos, moving the university into the centre position:

 ```LaTeX